 Yes, you will need a car to get around Yellowstone National Park and Grand Teton National Park.
 Sites are miles apart from each other (some even 20-50 miles apart).
 There are also no public shuttle buses in either park, at least none provided by the NPS.

-Some private tour companies offer tours of Yellowstone and/or Grand Teton, but these come at a cost.
-See the NPS website for more information on private tours and getting around.
+See the NPS website for more information on getting around.

 Map of Activities in Yellowstone and Grand Teton